jrharmon/MockHttpServer/README.md

 }
 ```

 You can return more than just strings as well.
-The following example manually sets the output to a stream.
-It is
+The following example manually sets the output to a buffer, using a built-in
-still just returning plain text, but the stream could have been any array of bytes, such as an image or file.
+extension method.
+It is still just returning plain text, but the buffer could have been any array of bytes, such as an
+image or file.

 Notice that it has no return value, which tells MockServer to not set the output itself, as it is being taken care of.